J L Morison (India)

 J L Morison (India) Ltd. is an FMCG company based in Mumbai, India.
 The company has three lines of products – baby care: Morisons Baby Dreams, hair dyes: Bigen and toothpaste for sensitive teeth: Emoform.

 Brands

 Morisons Baby Dreams is the company's own flagship brand which has a range of baby products for babies from birth to 2 years.
 The categories include- feeding, hygiene, apparels, toys, mommy needs, grooming, baby gear.

 Bigen is a hair colour brand owned by Hoyu company from Japan.
 JLM is licensee partner and exclusive manufacturer, distributor and marketer for the brand in India.

 Emoform-R is a sensitive toothpaste brand owned by Switzerland-based Dr. Wild and Co.
 JLM is the licensee partner and exclusive manufacturer, distributor and marketer for the brand in India.

 Manufacturing

 The company has a factory located in Waluj, Aurangabad which exclusively manufactures all the Bigen products for the India market and many products.

 Distribution

-The company has four main channels of distribution- traditional trade, modern trade, e-commerce and Canteen Store Dept. These are serviced through our wide depot network spread across the country.
+The company has four main channels of distribution- traditional trade, modern trade, e-commerce and Canteen Store Dept. These are serviced through a country-wide depot network.